HaSYxD/cub3D/README.md

 # cub3D

-cub3D is a project where you have to recreate a raycaster game in the style of wolfeistein3D
+cub3D is a wolfeistein3D-like renderer that use raycasting to render a given map in pseudo 3D

 ### Prerequisites